zarfld/AVB-Windows/SRS.md

 - **FR-4**: The system shall implement the AVTP stack for transmitting and receiving audio/video streams.
 - **FR-5**: The AVTP implementation shall support encapsulation and de-encapsulation of AVB streams according to IEEE 1722.
 - **FR-6**: The system shall handle stream identification, sequence numbers, and timestamps.
+- **FR-17**: The system shall support specific AVTP packet formats as defined in IEEE 1722.
+- **FR-18**: The system shall implement synchronization mechanisms for AVTP streams.
+- **FR-19**: The system shall support media clock recovery techniques for AVTP streams.

 #### 3.1.3 AVDECC (IEEE 1722.1) Controller